 Question 10.
 Among these applications, are some more likely to develop specifically within a fixed environment, e.g. indoors, or rather in a mobile situation?
 If so, for what reasons?

 IEEE 802.11 standards are designed to support various regulatory modes in EU and globally both indoor (LPI) and outdoor (VLP and Standard Power) in the 6 GHz band.
-More specifically, IEEE 802.11ax-2021 standard supports and IEEE P802.11be is expected to support messaging protocol to facilitate compliance with various device modes according to local regulatory requirements.
-Also, support for portability is built in Wi-Fi technology through enabling of C2C LPI and VLP in the 6 GHz band and in general in the 2.4 GHz and 5 GHz bands.
-Having said that, majority of the use cases and applications, including many of the applications mentioned in this response, are targeting indoor and fixed or portable environment.
+More specifically, IEEE 802.11ax-2021 standard supports, and IEEE P802.11be is expected to support, a messaging protocol to facilitate compliance with various device modes according to local regulatory requirements.
+Also, support for portability is built into Wi-Fi technology through enabling of C2C LPI and VLP in the 6 GHz band and in general in the 2.4 GHz and 5 GHz bands.
+Having said that, the majority of the use cases and applications, including many of the applications mentioned in this response, are targeting indoor and fixed or portable environment.

 Question 11.
 If applicable, which new mobile technologies would be needed to cover all of these applications?
 To cover your applications as a user?

-IEEE 802 LMSC believe that IEEE 802.11 technologies complement and play a fundamental role in supporting 5G services today and 6G in the future as a cost effective, critical, and indispensable element for an optimized solution to achieve France’s objectives for mid and long term frequency resources allocation and the European Commission’s 2030 Digital Compass: the European way for the Digital Decade.
+IEEE 802 LMSC believes that IEEE 802.11 technologies complement and play a fundamental role in supporting 5G services today and 6G in the future as a cost effective, critical, and indispensable element for an optimized solution to achieve France’s objectives for mid-term and long-term frequency resource allocations and the European Commission’s 2030 Digital Compass: the European way for the Digital Decade.

-For the first time, as the result of close collaboration between RLAN industry and regulators globally, a multi-mode regulatory framework (LPI/VLP/SP) and requirement was developed and implemented on the entire 6 GHz band to optimally utilize the spectrum in the 6 GHz band for indoor and outdoor while optimizing regulatory requirement for different deployment models.
-This multi-mode regulatory framework is an efficient vehicle to enable various industry use-cases while allowing multiple Wi-Fi networks coexist with each other’s while FS and FSS incumbents continue operating and even expanding in the band as primary.
-IEEE 802.11 standard supports the enabling the regulatory requirements through protocol messaging.
+For the first time, as the result of close collaboration between RLAN industry and regulators globally, a multi-mode regulatory framework (LPI/VLP/SP) and requirement was developed and implemented on the entire 6 GHz band to optimally utilize the spectrum in the 6 GHz band for indoor and outdoor use while optimizing the regulatory requirement for different deployment models.
+This multi-mode regulatory framework is an efficient vehicle to enable various industry use-cases while allowing multiple Wi-Fi networks coexist with each other while FS and FSS incumbents continue operating and even expanding in the band as primary users.
+IEEE 802.11 standards support enabling of regulatory requirements through protocol messaging.

 Question 12.
 What new frequency requirements have you identified to enable these applications using existing technologies and, if applicable, with the introduction of new technologies?
 For what reasons (capacity, speed, coverage...)?